 Not at this time.
 Minecraft: Education Edition supports multiplayer games at a classroom scale, which is simple for teachers to set up and play locally in schools.

 How can I tell between trial and paid licenses of Minecraft Education?

 You can review the Subscription(s) in your Inventory/Private Store in the Minecraft Store for Education.
 If it shows you have “Unlimited Licenses” then that indicates you have a “Free/Trial” subscription(s) that is included by default for educational use.
 You may download the software an unlimited number of times within your education tenant.

 Is there a Minecraft: Education Edition Deployment Guide?

 Well, we’re glad you asked!
-Check out our Deployment Guide.
+Check out our Get Started Guide.

 SSO like networks, works differently and is implemented differently at schools depending on the service they're using.
 To keep classrooms safe and secure, M:EE forces users to log in every time the game launches.
 This security measure may conflict with the SSO service your school has in place.
 If you want SSO to work with M:EE, please contact your IT support to see if your service can be configured to work with M:EE